 Trains are the most comfortable, though not as well connected.
-Train tickets can be purchased at the stations ahead of time, or a couple hours before you travel.
-There are first class and second class options, first class is recommended to tourists as it is roomier and more comfortable and tickets are still very reasonably priced.
-For example, the train from Casablanca to Fez is about 4.5-5 hours and a first class ticket costs approximately $17USD.
+Train tickets can be purchased at the stations ahead of time, or a couple of hours before you travel.
+There are first class and second class options, first-class is recommended to tourists as it is roomier and more comfortable and tickets are still very reasonably priced.
+For example, the train from Casablanca to Fez is about 4.5-5 hours and a first-class ticket costs approximately US$17.

 Buses are better linked, though slower and not quite as comfortable.
 That being said, they are easy and safe to use for tourists.
 Buses should be booked online 72 hours in advance.
 If you do not meet this cutoff, you will need to go to the station to get your ticket in person a day before.
 It’s not recommended to leave getting your ticket until the day of as seats are limited and they tend to sell out.